distribution/distribution/docs/compatibility.md

 Engine 1.9 and older, and the manifest was pushed with Docker Engine 1.10, a security check will cause the Engine to receive a manifest it cannot use and the pull will fail.

+### Manifest push with Docker 1.9 and older

+The Docker Engine will construct a _Schema 1_ manifest which the registry will persist to disk.

+When the manifest is pulled by digest or tag with any docker version, a _Schema 1_ manifest will be returned.